soumyadipghosh/eventgrad/dmnist/event/README.md

 1. [PyTorch C++/Libtorch](https://pytorch.org/get-started/locally/)
 2. MPI

-Note: This code has been tested on Libtorch 1.5.0 with pre-cxx11 ABI on Linux and Open MPI 4.0.1 compiled with gcc 8.3.0
+Note: This code has been tested on Libtorch 1.5.0 pre-cxx11 ABI without CUDA on Linux and Open MPI 4.0.1 compiled with gcc 8.3.0

 Dataset
 ------------------------------------